RIT-MDRC/Catbot/src/raspi/state_management/Readme.md

 <summary>Description</summary>

 * `device_action`: a decorator for device actions.
-This is used wrap a device action so that the device state is swapped with the state on runtime.
+This is used to wrap a device action so that the device state is swapped with the state on runtime.
-* `device_parser`: a decorator for device initializers that parses the config and creates a new device instance and returns the device to be stored in the store.
+* `device_parser`: a decorator for device initializers that parses the config creates a new device instance and returns the device to be stored in the store.
 This parser function will be called during initialization for the application.

 </details>